 Ongoing symptomatic COVID-19 is defined as ongoing signs and symptoms of COVID-19 extending from 4 to 12 weeks since initial symptom onset.

-Long COVID may be experienced by up to 30 per cent of people who had a COVID-19 infection and is not related to the severity of their illness.
 There is emerging evidence to show that vaccinated people who have breakthrough infection may also be susceptible to developing long COVID-19.
 Children may also be susceptible; however, recent studies indicate that they recover more quickly than older patients.

 The North Western Melbourne Primary Health Network region has been one of the hardest hit by the pandemic in Australia.
 This means thousands of people may require treatment for long COVID.
 We are encouraging people who have had COVID-19 to stay in touch with their GP.